IIIIIIIIll/universial_facial_entry/README.md

 # Requirements
 - `keras` with backend as your choice (tf in my case)
-- A uvcvideo device or any video supported by OpenCV
+- A uvcvideo device or any video inputs supported by OpenCV
 - `OpenCV` python (3.4.5), numpy, etc.
 - Public face library (I used ORL)
 - Ability to read and understand this easy code :）